PatrykKeska/company_management_app_front/src/README.md

 <!-- About the Project -->
 ## :star2: About the Project
+* Basic Concept of view was created in Figma : https://www.figma.com/file/5TNV2aSijVHNTm0f8phW7u/Projekt-Zaliczeniowy?node-id=0%3A1

-*App written to improve own skills, allows to manage assets from Storage center and split it beetween your offices.
+* *App written to improve own skills, allows to manage assets from Storage center and split it beetween your offices.
 This is base version and will be improved in feature.

 Incomming: